Nutrition for breast cancer prevention: Nutrition strategies to help reduce your risk of breast cancer in observance of breast cancer awareness month.

 There are also a number of things that research has not clarified.
 Some of these things are:

 - Red Meat and Processed Meat: Consumption of high amounts of fatty red meat and highly processed meat is linked to cancer in general, but most of all colorectal cancer.
 There is not currently a specific link to breast cancer.
+In my opinion, limiting highly processed meats is a good idea, but lean red meat is fine in moderation.

 - Soy: Evidence is conflicting.
 Isoflavones found in soy possess cancer-preventing properties.
 But they also have estrogen-like properties that have been questioned on whether they increase the risk of cancer.
 Researchers are unsure.
+I recommend including whole-food and minimally processed sources of soy (if you’re into it), like soy beans, tofu, and soy milk, while limiting soy-based additives in highly processed foods.

 - Omega-3s: A higher ratio of omega-3 fatty acids (found in canola oil, fatty fish, walnuts, and flax seed) to omega-6 (found in grain-based oils like sunflower and corn oil) is thought to be protective against breast cancer, possibly because omega-6 fatty acids are thought to promote cancer formation, but study results are inconsistent.
 Increasing intake of omega-3 through food sources such as olive and canola oil, flax, walnuts, and fatty fish (like salmon) is a good idea, if only for heart health at the very least.